 “We want deeper sincerity of motive, a greater courage in speech and earnestness in action”

-Sarojini Naidu was a lady who deeply understood and revolted for the emancipation of women and strived to create awareness.
+Sarojini Naidu, Nightingale of India was a lady who deeply understood and revolted for the emancipation of women and strived to create awareness.
 She witnessed the injustice against women in political and legislative bodies.
 She helped to establish the Women’s Indian Association (WIA) in 1917 which gained votes for women and the right to hold legislative office.
 This was a significant achievement for women in India contributed by Sarojini Naidu.
 Our country surely has developed to grant women their rights that they deserve.
 Yet, we have a long way to go.

 Here are some sample Essays on Women Empowerment!